rounaque-h/ReverseProxy/README.md

 backendServers: A list of InetAddress objects representing the addresses of the available backend servers.
 backendPort: The port number on which the backend servers are listening for incoming requests.
 You can then call the start() method on the ReverseProxyLoadBalancer instance to start the server.</h3>
+<h3 align="left">This will start the reverse proxy and load balancer on port 8080 and forward incoming requests to either backendServer1 or backendServer2 using round-robin algorithm on port 80.</h3>

 ```java
 InetAddress backendServer1 = InetAddress.getByName("backendServer1");